 On the other hand, if outdoor growth sounds intriguing, you should pay attention to this article.

 After covering up your cannabis growers’ treasure with earth, spray some fine water droplets on top of the soil to further prevent it from dispersing.
-It will also increase the humidity near the seed, essential for good germination results.
+It will also increase the humidity near the seed, which is essential for good germination results.

 …lying quietly inside your pocket with a smile on its face, dreaming about green Trinity’s leaves growing higher every second!
 Be patient for 3-7 days (depending on weather conditions) until they break out of their shell.

 And finally… Don’t get frustrated if one seed out of five doesn’t germinate immediately after it has broken its shell.
-It’s just Mother Nature playing tricks on us humans again 🙂 Enjoy touching living plants for the first time in life because every next day brings more joy!
+It’s just Mother Nature playing tricks on us humans again.
+Enjoy touching living plants for the first time in life because every next day brings more joy!